nicklasfrahm/mykilio/docs/cremini-blade-atmega328p.md

 ### Connection issues

 If you are not able to flash the firmware to the device, this may have several reasons.
-One potential cause can be missing, bricked or outdated bootloader.
+One potential cause can be a missing, bricked or outdated bootloader.
 Make sure you are using the most recent bootloader by having a look at the [bootloader section](#bootloader).

 If you don't feel comfortable updating the bootloader and you are sure that the board has a bootloader installed, the issue could be caused by a BAUD mismatch of the bootloader and the programmer.
 By default the `Makefile` will use a BAUD of `115200` to be compatible with the bootloader that is part of this repository.
 Some older devices however come with an old bootloader that only supports a BAUD of `57600`.
 You can adjust the BAUD by changing the command to: